-On the mainland are three other Aman Sveti Stefan dining venues: Queen’s Chair, Olive Tree and the Beach Café.
+On the mainland there are other dining venues including Queen’s Chair, Olive Tree and the Beach Café.
 Perched atop a rocky precipice, Queen’s Chair offers breathtaking views of the Bay of Budva.
 Open for dinner, the restaurant serves Pan-Adriatic fare with a distinctive Italian flavour.
 Olive Tree is a casual venue invoking the ambience of a beachside churrasqueria.
 Open for lunch and dinner, the restaurant offers indoor and outdoor seating overlooking the beach.
 The menu features a large selection of cut-to-order meats and seafood prepared on two signature wood-fired grills and an olive-wood-fired rotisserie.
 Tucked into a cove near Villa Miločer, the Beach Café provides informal dining throughout the day.
 It enjoys an alfresco setting shaded by cypress and olive trees, and offers a simple café menu.

 At Villa Miločer, the Dining Room, Loggia and the Living Room offer simple, elegant menus driven by fresh produce and locally-caught seafood.
 Situated on the ground floor, the Dining Room is an intimate seven-table dining space with a large open fireplace.
 The tables are set with Italian linen and contemporary furniture is complemented by hand-loomed woollen rugs.
 The Dining Room is open for breakfast,lunch and dinner, and provides views over Miločer Beach.
 Loggia is also located on the ground floor and is accessed via the spacious Living Room, as are the Miločer gardens and beach.
 Loggia features a wisteria-covered colonnade providing a shady retreat during the summer and one of the most picturesque dining terraces in the Adriatic region.
 Large day beds placed beneath the colonnade offer a relaxed vantage point for taking in the breathtaking views of Sveti Stefan Island.
 Loggia is open for breakfast, lunch and dinner.
 The Living Room includes a comfortable lounge with views over Miločer Beach.
 Here guests may enjoy afternoon tea and evening cocktails.